tmoss4/bkr/pages/politics/know-your-politician.md

 categories:
 - politics
 ---
-The border color represents the individual's party affliation.
-An additional black border represents a secondary position held.

-Click on a picture to learn more and find contact information.
+>
+Bicameral Parliament consists of the Senate (16 seats; members appointed by the Governor-General upon the advice of the Prime Minister and the opposition leader to serve five-year terms) and the House of Assembly (39 seats; members elected by direct popular vote to serve five-year terms); the government may dissolve the parliament and call elections at any time

 See the [Political System][1] page for more information on the political offices and powers.

 [1]: {{ site.url }}{{ site.baseurl }}/politics/system/